-The introductory institutional pharmacy practice experience (IPPE II) course will be offered in your second professional year (P2) to develop your basic knowledge, professional identity and self-confidence in the area of institutional pharmacy.
-Under the supervision and guidance of pharmacy professionals, you will gain familiarity with aspects of pharmacy practice in the institutional setting.
-You will be expected to build on knowledge and skills gained during your first and second professional years of the program, achieving standard competencies for the practice of pharmacy in the institutional setting.
+The introductory institutional pharmacy practice experience (IPPE II) course will be offered in the second professional year (P2) to develop basic knowledge, professional identity and self-confidence in the area of institutional pharmacy.
+Under the supervision and guidance of pharmacy professionals, students will gain familiarity with aspects of pharmacy practice in the institutional setting.
+Students will be expected to build on knowledge and skills gained during the first and second professional years of the program, achieving standard competencies for the practice of pharmacy in the institutional setting.

-The course is structured so that you will complete a two week focused learning experience in either December or January, at an assigned Institutional Pharmacy and under the direction and supervision of an assigned Preceptor.
+The course is structured for completion of a two week focused learning experience in either December or January at an assigned Institutional Pharmacy and under the direction and supervision of an assigned Preceptor.
 (Total 80 hours)